tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_glossaries.md

 With each PDF, I asked Claude the following:

 <div class="chat">
-[UPLOAD CHAPTER PDF] From the PDF here, identify all the words that would be good to add to a glossary for a course on API documentation.
-Provide definitions of each of the terms as well.
+<p>[UPLOAD CHAPTER PDF] From the PDF here, identify all the words that would be good to add to a glossary for a course on API documentation.
+Provide definitions of each of the terms as well.</p>
 </div>

 Claude looked through the content and provided a list of definitions.
 The definitions looked all right—fairly representative of the chapter content.
 Some of my chapters cover a lot of different topics, making it difficult to select a coherent set of terms.